SebastienFCT/daily-coding-problem/swift/Problem 30/README.md

 }
 ```

-Ok it works, while building it, I realized that I should do two things:
+Ok it works, let's now build the function that fills a valley:

-Replace the substracted sub-array from the input with a wall that would correspond to the maximum height of my computed result

-Let's start to build a function that fill an array where we know that the boundaries are the higher walls

 ```swift
 extension Array where Element == Int {